JohnTheSixth/aceable-user-api/README.md

 npm start
 ```

 This will start the API server and then install the binaries, if needed.
+The server will run locally
+at `http://localhost:3000/users`.
+You may change the port in the `app/index.js` file if you want to
+run the server on a different port.

 ## Running Tests